 - Walk-through by alumni advisor or alumni chapter president to confirm all hard-alcohol has been removed

-Chapters are expected to complete these steps no later than June 1, 2020.
+Chapters are expected to complete these steps no later than June 1 each year.
 During the year, we will provide additional information and resources to help chapters make the change.
-Chapters not in compliance by June 1, 2020 will see an increase of 20% in their risk management fees for the 2020/2021 academic year.
+Chapters not in compliance will see an increase of 20% in their risk management fees for the next academic year.
 Contact Executive Director Tom Pennington at firstname.lastname@example.org with any questions.

 A further expectation of our NIC membership and of our insurers is that we have an annual process to educate our members on health and safety concerns and also our risk management policies.
 It is important every member has access to our policies and expectations and is willing to abide by them.
 For that purpose, we have subscribed to a program called Tightrope.

 The Tightrope program is an online experience that covers alcohol/substances, alcohol culture, sexual assault/misconduct, hazing and mental health.
-The online program takes 60-90 minutes to complete, but students can stop, save and return to pick up where they left off as many times as they wish.
+The Full Course takes about 90 minutes to complete, but students can stop, save and return to pick up where they left off as many times as they wish.
 This lends itself to students working at their own pace or to chapters coordinating where everyone does one module then spends a part of chapter meeting discussing the results.
 Short quizzes after each module help insure participants understand the material before moving on.

 All active and new members will be expected to complete all Tightrope courses by December 31, 2019.
-After that date, all new members will be expected to complete all Tightrope courses before initiation.
+After that date, all new members will be expected to complete the Tightrope Full Course before initiation.
 Completion of the courses will be recorded in the member record in our national database.
 Chapters that already complete comparable education or training through their college/university, such as GreekLife.edu or Alcohol.edu may qualify for partial or full waiver from Tightrope.

-Further, in the 2020/2021 academic year and forward, all who have completed the Tightrope courses will complete a short online overview of our national risk management policies and expectations and sign-off to acknowledge they have read and will abide by those policies.
-Completion of this task also will be recorded to the member’s record in our national database.
+In the 2020/2021 academic year and forward, all who have completed the Tightrope courses will complete a short online Highwire Update Course within 30 days of the start of the Fall term (or Spring term for those not on campus in Fall).
+Completion of this task also will be recorded to the member’s record in our national database and can be monitored from the Chapter Dashboard in ChapterSpot.
 Contact Executive Director Tom Pennington at email@example.com with any questions.

 Each of these initiatives seeks to better educate, inform and prepare members to understand and act to reduce the potential for harm to themselves and others and to encourage healthy, safe and responsible activity.
 Triangle has a very good risk avoidance record and with these initiatives we can build on that success and help to assure we can continue to receive necessary insurance coverage at reasonable rates.